 The officers of the APPG regularly correspond with the DH on the support available to people affected by contaminated blood and all letters and replies are available on this website.
 Read the APPG correspondence here.

-The APPG reformed after the 2017 election with an inaugural meeting on the 12th July 2017.
+The APPG reformed after the 2019 election with an inaugural meeting on the 11 February 2020.

 The Co-Chairs of the Group are: